 How to cook with whisky

 If you’re not a big drinker or you’ve simply had enough of the festive booze, this is a spirit that can be used to great effect in both sweet and savoury dishes.
-Add a splash in one of our favourite whisky recipes, from caramel & whisky sauce to marmalade & whisky bread & butter pudding, or read our top 10 ways to cook with whisky for plenty more ideas.
+Add a splash to one of our favourite whisky recipes, such as caramel & whisky sauce or marmalade & whisky bread & butter pudding, or read our top 10 ways to cook with whisky for plenty more ideas.